 Back in the day when I got my reusable canning lids, Tattler was the only brand going.
 I was approached by them for a review and they send me some lids.
 However…the Tattler brand has changed the structure of the lids since the days when I received them.

 There is a new guy in town!
 Harvest Guard is a new manufacturer of reusable canning lids.
-These lids I trust to be just as good as the Tattler lids and I have no hesitation recommending them.
-Again though please note, I have not actually tried these lids myself.
-Luckily… my wonderful assistant Rachel (who some of you know from our communities) got a handful of these lids for a Christmas gift and has used them with success.
-She wrote up a review of the Harvest Guard lids here.
+These lids I trust to be just as good as the Tattler lids, and I have no hesitation recommending them.
+Again, though, please note, I have not actually tried these lids myself.
+Luckily…my wonderful assistant Rachel (who some of you know from our communities) got a handful of these lids for a Christmas gift and has used them with success.

 Unfortunately with the shortage of canning lids and the increased demand, I’ve seen many canning lid websites and sellers appear out of nowhere.
 Some of these sellers are unscrupulous and are producing poor quality.
 Most of this I’ve seen with traditional metal lids.
 But just in case this is happening with reusable lids too, I wanted to mention it here.
 The above manufacturers are the ONLY two that I know of that are legitimate.
 If you know of other brands, please let me know.
 I’ll check them out.